mlhartme/maven-dockerbuild-plugin/README.md

       </plugin>

 to your parent pom.
 Adjust
-* `library` to point to get groupId of your dockerbuilds
+* `library` to specify the groupId of your dockerbuilds
+* `dockerbuild` to specify the artifactId of the default dockerbuild to use
 * `image` to start with your Docker registry and to match your naming conventions

-If you don't manage a separate parent pom, you can also add it directly to your project pom, but make sure to properly merge it with the usage configuration below.
+If you don't manage a separate parent pom, you can also add this to your project pom, but make sure to properly merge it with the usage configuration below.